PHYSLE/way/README.md

 Will call the function fn(cell) on each cell in the grid

 **grid.waysFromCell(cell, diagonal)**
-Returns an array of a cell's neighboring cells which have a bias greater than zero
+Returns an array of a cell's neighboring cells which have a bias greater than zero*

-diagonal is a bool which if set to true will return cells in the 4 diagonal directions as well as the 4 cardinal directions

 **grid.findWay(start, end, diagonal)**
-Returns the path from the start cell to the end cell
+Returns the path from the start cell to the end cell*

-diagonal is a bool which if set to true will return cells in the 4 diagonal directions as well as the 4 cardinal directions

 **grid.locked**
 When the grid is in the process of way finding it is locked until completed and will return null to findWay calls

+* diagonal is a bool which if set to true will return cells in the 4 diagonal directions as well as the 4 cardinal directions